• Home

 Why New York is still booming

-Jonathan Miller, President and CEO of Miller Samuel Inc., told Fortune the trend of wealthy buyers scooping up luxury New York real estate has been on display all year, contrary to the only recent narrative of elites fleeing the city.
+Jonathan Miller, president and CEO of Miller Samuel, told Fortune the trend of wealthy buyers scooping up luxury New York real estate has been on display all year, contrary to the recent narrative of elites fleeing the city.

 “Throughout 2025 on a year-over-year basis, overall sales have risen, prices have risen, sales have risen faster than inventory, rents have risen, rental activity has risen, and especially in October and November,” Miller said.
 “I’m looking at this anecdotal argument, and the plural of anecdotal is not data.”

-This isn’t the first time panicked premonitions of a dispersal of New York residents to the suburbs.
+These aren’t the first panicked premonitions of a dispersal of New York residents to the suburbs.
 In the early days of the pandemic, many feared New York would become vacant as the wealthy fled to suburban vacation homes.
 While many wealthy New Yorkers indeed left the city, the five boroughs nonetheless gained about 10,000 millionaires between 2020 and 2021, according to state data.
 Manhattan even gained 17,500 residents in 2022, mostly migrants from other boroughs.

-New York City’s population was gradually growing for decades up to the pandemic, as the census shows a recent peak of 8.8 million in 2020, with more recent data showing the city’s population at 8.5 million.
-The city had lost nearly a million people between 1970 and 1980, after which it grew consistently before the Covid shock.
+New York City’s population had been growing gradually for decades up to the pandemic, as the Census showed a recent peak of 8.8 million in 2020, with more recent data showing the city’s population at 8.5 million.
+The city had lost nearly a million people between 1970 and 1980, after which it grew consistently before the COVID shock.

 A graph showing a line that swoops down before swooping up slightly.